Dave van den Bergh: United States

 New York traded Van den Bergh to FC Dallas on 12 January 2009, for forward Dominic Oduro and FC Dallas's second-round pick (selection #18) in the 2009 MLS SuperDraft.
 As part of the trade, the two teams also exchanged 2009 MLS SuperDraft first-round picks; New York received FC Dallas's #11 selection while FC Dallas took New York's slot at #14.
 In 2009 Van den Bergh had another impressive season appearing in all 30 regular season matches for Dallas recording three goals and 11 assists.

 The 2010 MLS season showed Van den Bergh to be a man without a team.
 In spite of what many would argue was a career campaign in 2009 for the crafty veteran left winger, FC Dallas waived Van den Bergh prior to the start of the 2010 season after he reportedly questioned coach Schellas Hyndman's coaching style.
 However FC Dallas maintained his rights in MLS and apparently the club made it very difficult for Van den Bergh to move to a new team.
 “I have not talked with anyone (from the Red Bulls) or an MLS team.
 I’m unemployed.
 I’m open to playing for certain teams, not any team”.

 International

 Van den Bergh was capped by the Netherlands on two occasions, both coming in 2004 when he was with Utrecht.
 He made his international debut on 18 October of that year in a 2–2 draw against Sweden.
 He also represented his country at the 1995 FIFA U-20 World Cup.

 Coaching career

-Van der Bergh has coached at various youth levels in the United States Soccer Federation system.
+Van der Bergh has coached at various youth levels in the United States Soccer Federation system, including the U-15, U-19 and U-20 Men’s National Teams.
+He was an assistant coach with the New England Revolution from 2019 to 2023, before joining the Portland Timbers as an assistant coach in 2024.